 The best time to visit Santa Barbara is from March to May or from September to November.
 Temperatures are fairly mild year-round, hovering in the 60s and 70s, but traveling in early spring or fall ensures you won’t be fighting crowds and rates will be less expensive.
 Summer welcomes most of the city’s annual events and it’s also peak season if you’re looking for a beach vacation, but you’ll have to contend with more crowds.
 If you’re traveling during the winter months, make sure to pack an umbrella because Santa Barbara sees most of its rainfall between December and February.
-No matter when you decide to visit, pack layers as the as morning and late evening temperatures tend to be much cooler than the daytime highs.
+No matter when you decide to visit, pack layers as the as morning and late evening temperatures tend to be much cooler than the daytime high.

-Getting Around Santa Barbara
+Santa Barbara Attractions

 Santa Barbara’s most famous avenue, State Street cuts through downtown and leads right onto Stearns Wharf.
 It’s nearly impossible to miss with its shops, art galleries, theaters and museums like the Santa Barbara Museum of Art.
 You can grab a ride on the electric shuttle for 50 cents, but most travelers and locals recommend you walk to truly appreciate the ambiance.

 Santa Barbara County Courthouse